Dan's Film Camera Repair Journey: 7 Years of Passion and Precision

 Dan - welcome!
 You’ve recently moved to the UK, where were you before and what were you doing?

-Before moving to the UK, I was living in Hong Kong, where I was deeply involved in the film photography community, both as a photographer and a camera repair technician in a local film camera store called SHOWA, spending several years repairing vintage cameras and helping fellow analogue enthusiasts keep their film cameras in good shape.
+Before moving to the UK, I was living in Hong Kong (where Donald was born!), where I was deeply involved in the film photography community, both as a photographer and a camera repair technician in a local film camera store called SHOWA, spending several years repairing vintage cameras and helping fellow analogue enthusiasts keep their film cameras in good shape.

 Film camera Parts on red background